lowrie/physim/README.md

 * `base`: Base classes and utilities.
 * `euler`: 1-D, finite-volume solver for the compressible Euler equations.
+* `trt`: 1-D, finite-volume solver for grey thermal radiation transport.
 * `tools`: Tools for analyzing results.

-I don't claim the methods used in `euler` are the state-of-the-art or even correct.
 I'd be happy to hear about improvements; feel free to provide a pull request.

 ## Requirements